anmolagrwl/forge-ai-jira-comment-summariser/README.md

 ```
 forge install
 ```
-&nbsp; &nbsp; &nbsp; Select your Atlassian product using the arrow keys and press the enter key.
+&nbsp; &nbsp; &nbsp; Select 'Jira' as Atlassian product using the arrow keys and press the enter key.

 &nbsp; &nbsp; &nbsp; Enter the URL for your development site.
 For example, example.atlassian.net.